-Contrary to everything initially stated here, vertical movements & pull-overs, though especially shoulder adduction such as on wide pull-ups, emphasize tension for the teres major and outermost latissimus dorsi.
-Horizontal pulling movements emphasize tension for the upper lats, trapezius, and rhomboids.
+Contrary to everything here, vertical movements (but not pull-overs due to the internal rotation, which favors the outer chest) especially shoulder adduction like on wide-grip pull-ups, emphasize tension for the teres major + outer & mid latissimus dorsi.
+Horizontal pulling movements emphasize tension for the upper thickness of the lats, trapezius, and rhomboids alongside even the rear delts & rotator cuff muscles.
+You still only need a couple good exercises!

 Bodybuilders teach that the upper back is complex to develop.
 They argue that you need lots of variety and should hit the muscles from many angles.
 If you desire a big and complete back, they claim you should differentiate between training for back thickness versus back width.